bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins.md

 1. In your site's root folder (aka where your config file lives), make a `plugins` folder.
 Write your custom plugins and save them here.
 Any file ending in `.rb` inside this folder will be loaded automatically before Bridgetown generates your site.

-2. Add plugin-based plugins to the `bridgetown_plugins` Bundler group in your `Gemfile` by running a command such as:
+2. Add gem-based plugins to the `bridgetown_plugins` Bundler group in your `Gemfile` by running a command such as:
   ```sh
 bundle add bridgetown-feed -g bridgetown_plugins
   ```

-3. Running an [automation](/docs/automations) which will install one or more plugins along with other set up and configuration:
+3. Running an [automation](/docs/automations) which will install one or more gems along with other set up and configuration:
   ```sh
 bin/bridgetown apply https://github.com/bridgetownrb/bridgetown-cloudinary
   ```

 ## Introduction to the Builder API

-The Builder API (also sometimes referred to as the Unified Plugins API) is our preferred method of writing plugins for both custom plugins as well as plugin-based plugins.
+The Builder API (also sometimes referred to as the Unified Plugins API) is our preferred method of writing plugins for both custom plugins as well as gem-based plugins.
 Previous techniques of writing plugins (registering Liquid tags and filters, generators, etc.) are known as the Legacy API.
 This API isn't going away any time soon as it provides the underlying functionality for the Builder API.
 However, we recommend all new plugin development center around the Builder API going forward.

 ### Local Custom Plugins